AdamSobieski/Foundation/Notes/Selecting Events with Style.md

 ## Introduction

-What if events could be selected using CSS-based selectors, e.g., for logging purposes?
+What if software system events could be selected using CSS-based selectors, e.g., for logging purposes?

-With this, software systems could load CSS-based configuration files to efficiently specify which events to log or to otherwise process.
+With this, software systems could load CSS-based configuration files with which developers could specify which events to log or to otherwise process.

 ## Virtual DOM Structures